 Frequently Asked Questions About the Game of Chess

-In our line of work, we get asked an awful lot of questions about the most widely played game in human history and at Official Staunton, we’re all about helping people to enjoy chess.
+In our line of work, we get asked an awful lot of questions about the most widely played game in human history.
+Whilst we can’t cover absolutely everything in this blog about the interesting facts surrounding chess boards and chess sets, what we can do is answer some of the questions that people ask the most about the subject online.
 To that end, we have put together the following frequently asked questions with accompanying answers.

-You won’t be an expert by reading to the end of , but if doing so piques your interest enough to lead to a long-term appreciation for the game, then it’s well worth your time.
-So, sit back, pour yourself a nice big cup of tea and let’s get stuck in!
+You won’t be an expert by reading to the end of, but if doing so piques your interest enough to lead to a long-term appreciation for the game, then it’s well worth your time.
+So, sit back, pour yourself a nice big cup of tea, and let’s begin!

 Getting to Know Your Chess Pieces